anduwh/orderAPI/README.md

 ### PATCH

-Modifies a cart from Cart Database with the sseion cart for a userId.
+Modifies a user's database cart with the session cart based on the user's token given as parameter.

 **Return codes**: